How You Can Help Older Adults Stay Connected

 - Create opportunities to share.

 If you like cooking and baking, make extra to share.
-Or try doing a book, movie, or game swap.
+Try doing a book, movie, or game swap.
+Better yet, take movies and games over to enjoy with them.